juclesaint17/data-collection-pipeline487/README.md

-## Milestone 6:
+## Milestone 5:
-After implementing classes and methods to run the software,we create a test_scraper python file to test the functionality of the methods created.
+After implementing classes and methods to run the software,we create a test_scraper python file to test the functionality of public methods created.
+> testing public methods screenshots